tseccull/motes/README.md

 For dependencies, installing an Anaconda enviroment from a .yml file will suffice in most cases.
 I've uploaded one as an example and the following terminal command can install the enviroment locally.

-conda env create --name motes --file=<PATH to motes.yml>
+conda env create --name motes --file=PATH/to/motes.yml

 The above needs testing to ensure out-of-the-box compatibility.
 The rest of this section needs to be worked out.